Understanding GDPR

 Reporting Data Breaches

-Furthermore, if the data breach is likely to result in a high risk to the rights and freedoms of the data subjects, the data controller should communicate the breach to the affected individuals without undue delay.
-The communication should clearly describe the nature of the breach and provide advice to help individuals protect themselves from its effects.
+Furthermore, if the data breach is likely to result in a high risk to the rights and freedoms of the data subjects, the Data Controller must communicate the breach directly to the affected individuals without undue delay.
+This communication should clearly describe the nature of the breach and provide specific advice to help individuals protect themselves from its effects (e.g., reset passwords).

 Training and Awareness

-Ensuring compliance with GDPR is a continuous process that involves not only implementing appropriate measures but also maintaining an informed and aware team.
-In this section, we will discuss the importance of staff training on GDPR and the need to stay updated with ongoing GDPR developments.
+Ensuring compliance with GDPR is a continuous process that involves not only implementing technical security measures but also maintaining an informed and aware team.
+Staff training is a critical, ongoing requirement under the GDPR’s Accountability Principle.

 Importance of Staff Training on GDPR

-A well-informed team is a critical asset for a GDPR data controller.
-Comprehensive staff training is essential to ensure that every team member understands the general data protection regulation and the responsibilities it brings.
+A well-informed team is a critical asset for any GDPR Data Controller.
+Comprehensive staff training is absolutely essential to ensure that every team member fully understands the General Data Protection Regulation (GDPR) and the specific responsibilities it brings.

 For guidance on how to structure a GDPR training program, refer to our GDPR data protection training guide.